karthikziffer/karthikziffer.github.io/_posts/2020-02-29-Text-Summarization.md

 <br>

-- Entity-Centric Summarization
+- **Entity-Centric Summarization**

   Preprending entity token instructs the model to focus on the sentences that mention these entity tokens during training.
 At testing, the generated summarized sentences will focus on the constrained entity sentences from the source document.

 > To enable entity-centric summaries, we first anonymize entities by replacing all occurrences of a given entity in a document by the same token.
 For a (document, summary) pair, each entity is replaced with a token from the set (@entity0, . . . , @entityN).
 This abstracts away the surface form, allowing our approach to scale to many entities and generalize to unseen ones.
 We then express that an entity should be present in the generated summary by prepending the entity token to the input — prepending @entity3 expresses that the model should generate a summary where @entity3 is present.
 In effect, this instructs the model to focus on sentences that mention the marked entities.

-Higher accuracy is achieved:   + when the constrained entities were from first few sentences of a document. + markers taken from the reference summary.  + providing more entities improves summarization quality.
+​		Higher accuracy is achieved:
+​			1. when the constrained entities were from first few sentences of a document.

+​			2. markers taken from the reference summary.

+​			3. providing more entities improves summarization quality.

 <br>

-- Source-Specific Summarization
+- **Source-Specific Summarization**

   Subjecting the summary to different style.
 Newspaper article sounds different from magazines, since they follow an unique style for different audiences.
 This constrain enable users to specify a preferred source style for a summary.
 Markers are preprended used to specify the style.